AdaLander/harbinger/README.md

 ...

-Great things are coming soon > public beta start on 29 October 2021 ...
+Great things are coming soon > public beta starts on 5 November 2021 ...